doridori/doridori.github.io/_posts/2017-09-27-Android-Security-Beware-of-the-default-IV.md

 byte[] iv = cipher.getIV();
 ```

-Using the newer `KeyGenParameterSpec` APIs and the `AndroidKeyStore` Provider seems to be fine regarding this issue from the small amount of testing U have done.
+Using the newer `KeyGenParameterSpec` APIs and the `AndroidKeyStore` Provider seems to be fine regarding this issue from the small amount of testing I have done.

 ## Enforcing a random IV